oresterosso75/Alpine_PPPwn-Luckfox/README.md

 ## Installation Software

 1. Download <a href= https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Alpine Linux</a> After you download, extract one of the zip files according to your Luckfox Pico models. <br>
-2. Burn the image onto an SD Card.
-Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> and unzip the burning tool.
+2. Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> and unzip the burning tool.
 3. Open the software and select your chip type

 Luckfox Models  | Chip Type